-Local schools and universities
+Local Schools and Universities

-School and universities are obvious potential collaborators for Society of Biology events, as one of the goals of the Society is to advance education in the life sciences and encourage the study of biology and pursuit of a career in biology amongst young people.
+School and Universities are obvious potential collaborators for Society of Biology events, as one of the goals of the Society is to advance education in the life sciences and encourage the study of biology and pursuit of a career in biology amongst young people.
 The Society of Biology has contacts at a number of universities around the country that may be able to help you with your event.
-View our up to date list of On-Campus Representatives who we can contact on your behalf.

-Local authorities will often have a means of contacting schools in the area to promote an event or to send out a request for collaboration.
-Additionally, STEMNET contractors in the area (see below), will be well connected to local schools and are worth contacting.
+Local authorities will often have a means of contacting local schools in the area to promote an event or to send out a request for collaboration.
+Additionally, STEMNet contractors in the area (see below), will be well connected to local schools and are worth contacting.

-STEMNET - Science Technology Engineering and Mathematics Network
+STEMNet - Science Technology Engineering and Mathematics Network

-STEMNET is an educational charity in the UK that seeks to encourage participation at school and college into science and engineering-related subjects and (eventually) work.
+STEMNet are an educational charity in the UK that seeks to encourage participation at school and college into science and engineering-related subjects and (eventually) work.
 Their STEM ambassadors connect with schools to engage and inspire potential young scientists.
-If you want to run an event that you think would benefit from the involvement of STEMNET and STEM ambassadors, then contact the relevant regional coordinator using the details on their website.
+If you want to run an event that you think would contribute from the involvement of STEM and STEM ambassadors, then contact the relevant regional coordinator using the details on their website.